LydiahLaw/Steghub-Devops-Cloud-Engineer/Project-21-Kubernetes-From-Scratch-On-AWS/README.md

 Result:

-All nodes moved from NotReady → Ready
+All nodes transitioned from NotReady to Ready.

+This confirmed that:

+- kubelet was correctly configured on each worker node
+- TLS certificates were valid and trusted
+- networking via CNI was functioning
+- the API server was successfully communicating with all nodes

 <img width="1366" height="768" alt="nodes ready" src="https://github.com/user-attachments/assets/f7cce89c-534f-4c3c-a4e5-a6bb070567e2" />